Harvest Moon: One World: How to Upgrade Tools and Unlock the Workbench

 Your farmhouse in Harvest Moon: One World — upgraded tools make every workday shorter.

-Step 2: Prioritize Doc Jr.’s requests
+Step 2: Clear Doc Jr.’s request chain

 FinalBoss // Gear